Accepted Applicant List

 Conditions of the Program

-Once indentured, an apprentice will typically spend approximately three (3) years in the Apprenticeship Program.
+Once indentured, an apprentice will typically spend 6,000 hours in the Apprenticeship Program.
 During this time, the apprentice will be guided by the assigned Apprentice Coordinator who will work with the apprentice to ensure proper training is taking place; that the apprentice is attending required classes and following all rules of the program; and most importantly, that the apprentice is earning income working for a union contractor while receiving on-the-job training.

 On-the-job training positions are paid positions.
-Beginning apprentices will initially earn 60 percent of journeyperson scale with pay increases as on-the-job experience progresses.
+Beginning apprentices will initially earn 60 percent of the current negotiated Journeyperson scale rate with pay increases as on-the-job experience progresses.